dsa-mind-map/leetcode-150/06-Linked List/LinkedList_Master_Guide_Optimized.md

 >
 > **HINTS**
 >
-> HASHSET - **cycle means duplicate node not duplicate "val"**
+> HASHSET - same node again came while already visited
 >
-> SLOW & FAST pointers - **both starting at the same place and meet later at some point. ( slow increment by 1 and fast increment by 2)**
+> SLOW & FAST pointers - slow & fast pointer start at same node. slow move by 1 and fast move by 2 and at some point both points to same node ( cycle exists)
 >

 ```java